What is a UUID?

 Example Uses

-• Databases: Assigning a unique ID to each record
+- Databases: Assigning a unique ID to each record

-• Web Applications: Tracking user sessions or orders.
+- Web Applications: Tracking user sessions or orders.

-• Software Development: Generating unique identifiers for objects or components.
+- Software Development: Generating unique identifiers for objects or components.

 Hold it right there buddy!
 Isn't it possible to generate the same UUID twice?

 Yes, it's technically possible, but it's extremely unlikely.
 To put it in perspective, the chance of generating a duplicate UUID is so low that it's more likely for a cosmic ray to flip a bit in your computer's memory, causing an error, than it is to generate a duplicate UUID.
-However, if it's very critical that no two UUIDs are the same, so you should always check to ensure uniqueness after creation.
+However, if it's very critical that no two UUIDs are the same you should check to ensure uniqueness after creation.

 Are the letters in a UUID case-sensitive?